Improving Convergence and Generalization Using Parameter Symmetries: Teleportation for Improving Generalization

 Assume that the loss function $\loss$ has a $G$ symmetry.
 Consider the curve $\gamma_M: \R \times \R^n \xrightarrow[]{} \R^n$ where $M \in \Lie(G)$ and $\gamma_M(t, \vw) = \exp{(tM)} \cdot \vw$.
 Then $\gamma(0, \vw) = \vw$, and every point on $\gamma_M$ is in the minimum if $\vw$ is a minimum.
 Let $\gamma'=\frac{d\gamma}{dt}$ be the derivative of a curve $\gamma$.
 The curvature of $\gamma$ is $\kappa(\gamma, t) = \frac{\|T'(t)\|}{\|\gamma'(t)\|}$, where $T(t) = \frac{\gamma'(t)}{\|\gamma'(t)\|}$ is the unit tangent vector.
 We assume that the action map is smooth, since calculating the curvature requires second derivatives and optimizing the curvature via gradient descent requires third derivatives.
 For multi-layer network with element-wise activations, we derive the group action, $\gamma$, and $\kappa$ in Appendix \ref{sec:appendix-group}.

-Since the minimum can have more than one dimension, we measure the curvature of a point $\vw$ on the minimum by averaging the curvature of $k$ curves with randomly selected $M_i \in \Lie(G)$.
+Since the minimum can have more than one dimension, we measure the curvature of a point $\vw$ on the minimum by averaging the curvature of $k$ curves with randomly selected Lie algebra elements $M_i \in \Lie(G)$.
 The resulting new metric is

-There are different ways to measure the curvature of a higher-dimensional minimum, such as using the Gaussian curvature of 2D subspaces of the tangent space.
+There are different ways to measure the curvature of a higher-dimensional manifold, such as using the Gaussian curvature of 2D subspaces of the tangent space.
 However, our method of approximating the mean curvature is easier to compute and suitable as a differentiable objective.